sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     - npx cds build --production
 ```

-- This snippet adds the destinations required by the SAP Build Work Zone service: HTML5 repo host service and xsuaa service
+- This snippet adds the destinations required by the SAP Build Work Zone, standard edition service: HTML5 repo host service and Authorization and Trust Management (XSUAA) service.
 - The `html5-apps-repo` service with plan `app-host` is required to deploy the HTML5 applications to the HTML5 Application Repository.

 > **Important**